juanlavagnini/Apps-moviles/README.md

 # Apps-moviles

-This repository is part of the Mobile Application Programming course at UCA (Universidad Centroamericana).
+This repository is part of the Mobile Application Programming course at UCA (Universidad Catolica Argentina).

 ## Project Overview